Graham · Far North

 Ben Armine — common questions

-- Ben Armine is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 578m of ascent and takes most walkers 4-6 hours.
+- On the OutdoorSCOT scale, Ben Armine comes in at 4/5 — challenging.
+Expect roughly 13km and 578m of ascent on the usual route — 4-6 hours for most parties.
 Terrain: Estate tracks reach close to the base of the hill but the final ascent is on classic Sutherland deer-grass and peat-hag terrain.

-- Where do I park for Ben Armine?
+- Where should I park to climb Ben Armine?

 - Standard parking is at NC689254 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.